Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

+\textbf{Mean throughput} \meantoks\ is the total number of generated tokens across all prompts divided by the total generation latency, excluding prefill (\cref{eq:throughput}).
+In the trade-off plots, we cannot directly visualise $\meantoks$.
+Instead, we decompose throughput into the ratio {\meanacc}~/~{\meanlat}, which approximates~\cref{eq:throughput} closely but not exactly: it is a ratio of per-cycle means rather than of totals, and accepted tokens slightly undercount generated tokens, as one token is still generated in the rare case where none are accepted (see~\cref{alg:self-speculative-decoding-pseudocode}).

-\textbf{Wall-time speed-up ratio} is the relative speed-up of a proposed model compared to a baseline model, measured as the ratio of their throughputs.
-As baselines, we use autoregressive generation from the \gls{stp} model, \ebstp{}, and \gls{mtp} with independence assumptions, \ebmtp{} FF.
+\textbf{Wall-time speed-up ratio} is the relative speed-up of a proposed model compared to a baseline model, measured as the ratio of their \meantoks.
+As baselines, we use autoregressive generation from the \gls{stp} target model and \gls{mtp} with independence assumptions.